Playing outside: a complete guide | best games and stimulating

 The Digital World: Professor Peter Nikken explains

-Tablets are especially popular.
-In the period 2012 to 2015, an increase can be seen in the use of tablets by children up to the age of six.
+Mostly children's tablets are popular.
+In the period 2012 to 2015, there has been an increase in the use of tablets by children up to the age of six.

 The growth is greatest in children under the age of four.
 Since tablets are on the market, they have been working on screens for half an hour longer.